Tell us the truth about your infertility treatment experience!

 Find Top IVF Clinics in Greece >

 There are many egg donors available in Greece.
-In general, donors are Greek, Latino, Indian, Arab and Caucasian.
-However, some clinics may provide other egg donors too.
+Typically, the donors are Greek, Latino, Indian, Arab, and Caucasian in origin.
+However, some clinics may offer donors from additional backgrounds as well.
 There are no waiting lists, and both fresh and frozen oocytes are available.

 The age of egg donors is between 18 and 25, and donors are strictly anonymous.
 Only basic information is shared by the clinic, depending on their decision.
 Neither the recipient couple nor the child can find out the identity of the donor.
 There is no mixed system with anonymous and non-anonymous donations.